AntonTsk/Django-Blog/README.md

 # Django Blog
-Blog written in Python using Django
+Blog written in Python using Django framework